QTM 201Am I Actually a Christian?

 Let’s do the math.
 You are trading your soul for what?
 A slightly better weekend?

 We debated earlier if Hell is literal fire or spiritual darkness.
-Rather than guessing, let’s look at the Raw Data.
-Here is how the Source Code describes total separation:
+Rather than guessing, look at what the Bible says.
+Here is how Scripture describes total separation:

 Hell—whether it is literal fire or spiritual darkness—is the permanent solidification of your Pride.
 It is spending forever with the only person you ever truly loved: Yourself.
 Is 80 years of "My Way" really worth a forever of "My Loss"?

-One day, your heart will stop beating.
-The screen will go black.
+One day, your heart will stop.
+Your time will be up.
 You will stand before the Judge.
-At that moment, your "Church Attendance Record" will be inadmissible evidence.
+In that moment, your "church attendance record" will not be enough.

 5.1 The Surprise Witness (Matthew 25)